 A web site refers to the storage and retrieval of your actual web pages.
-After a web browser has checked with the registrar to see that your domain name is valid, and checked with DNS to find out what web host has your website, it goes to that host to retrieve your web site's pages.
-This is the simplest of the three, and the only one that can work by itself: if you don't have a domain name registered or DNS service, you can always still refer to your site by a name like example.nfshost.com.
+After a web browser has checked with the registrar to see that your domain name is valid, and you have checked with DNS to find out what web host has your website, it goes to that host to retrieve your web site's pages.
+If you don't have a domain registration or DNS service, you can still access a site hosted here using its short name in the domain nfshost.com, like example.nfshost.com.

 For more information about domain registration and domain name service (DNS), please see those sections of our FAQ.

-If your domain is registered and has DNS service but your domain name does not point to your site, the most likely cause is that there's one more step you need to follow after registering your domain and setting up DNS service, either with us or with your third-party DNS provider: Add an "alias" to your site for that domain.
+If your domain is registered and has DNS service, but your domain name does not point to your site, the most likely cause is that your site is missing an alias.

 See also the complete "Domain Name Service (DNS)" and "Domain Registration" sections of our FAQ for other related issues that could keep your domain from pointing to your site.

-DNS considerations: Please be aware that, if you are using our DNS service, adding an alias will result in the automatic addition of a CNAME record to your domain's DNS.
-If you later want to point the same hostname (www.example.com) elsewhere via a new DNS record, you'll need to first delete the alias you created so that the CNAME record our system added to your DNS will also be removed; otherwise, you won't be able to add a new DNS record for that hostname.
+DNS considerations: Please be aware that if you are using our DNS service, adding an alias will result in the automatic addition of a CNAME record to your domain's DNS.
+If you later want to point the same hostname (www.example.com) elsewhere via a new DNS record, delete the alias you created here first so that the CNAME record our system added to your DNS will also be removed; otherwise, you won't be able to add a new DNS record for that hostname.